Omega-3 for Cats - 4 Ways To Give Your Feline This Essential Nutrient

 What Are Omega Fatty Acids for Cats?

-Omega-3 fatty acids can promote your cat’s wellbeing, making it a popular supplement to provide your furry friend.
-Many Omega 3 products are available as supplements and typically labeled as "Omega 3 fatty acids," "fish oil," or "fish oils."
+Omega-3 fatty acids can promote your cat’s immune system and well-being, making them a popular supplement for your furry friend.
+Many Omega-3 products are available as supplements and typically labeled as "Omega-3 fatty acids," "fish oil," or "fish oils."

 What Does Omega-3 Do for Cats?

-• Shiny coat: Omega-3 fatty acids can help your cat benefit from a fuller, more brilliant coat.
-You may also notice a decrease in shedding thanks to Omega-3's nourishing qualities.
+• Shiny coat: Omega-3 fatty acids can help your cat benefit from a fuller, more brilliant jacket.
+You may also notice a decrease in shedding thanks to Omega-3’s nourishing qualities.
 This means fewer hairballs.

 • Immune Support: Omega-3 may support your kitty’s resistance to some ailments.
 It could also help keep their vision and digestive functioning at their best.